Faire/mjml-react/README.md

+## Annoucement from Engineering @ Faire
+Hello mjml community, we at Faire are excited to announce we will be taking over maintaining the open-source miml-react project!

+Over the past year, Faire has used miml-react extensively.
+This package allowed us to incorporate all the benefits of mjml without having to ask our developers to learn a new dev environment moving from web to email.
+As a result, we significantly reduced the dev effort for creating emails, while keeping email template issues to a minimum.

+We saw so much benefit from miml-react, and we don’t want to see it go.
+That is why we want to continue to maintain the package, and even improve it with some of our own new ideas!
+For now you can check us out at LINK for a drop in replacement for miml-react.
+From there you can look forward to more improvements in the future.

+We want to extend a massive thank you to the Wix team for building and maintaining this project.
 # mjml-react &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/faire/mjml-react/blob/master/LICENSE) <a href="https://www.npmjs.com/package/mjml-react"><img src="https://img.shields.io/npm/v/@faire/mjml-react" alt="npm version"></a> [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/faire/mjml-react/pulls)

 <img src="https://cdn.worldvectorlogo.com/logos/mjml-by-mailjet.svg" height="64"/> &middot; <img src="data:image/svg+xml;base64,PHN2ZyB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIHZpZXdCb3g9Ii0xMS41IC0xMC4yMzE3NCAyMyAyMC40NjM0OCI+CiAgPHRpdGxlPlJlYWN0IExvZ288L3RpdGxlPgogIDxjaXJjbGUgY3g9IjAiIGN5PSIwIiByPSIyLjA1IiBmaWxsPSIjNjFkYWZiIi8+CiAgPGcgc3Ryb2tlPSIjNjFkYWZiIiBzdHJva2Utd2lkdGg9IjEiIGZpbGw9Im5vbmUiPgogICAgPGVsbGlwc2Ugcng9IjExIiByeT0iNC4yIi8+CiAgICA8ZWxsaXBzZSByeD0iMTEiIHJ5PSI0LjIiIHRyYW5zZm9ybT0icm90YXRlKDYwKSIvPgogICAgPGVsbGlwc2Ugcng9IjExIiByeT0iNC4yIiB0cmFuc2Zvcm09InJvdGF0ZSgxMjApIi8+CiAgPC9nPgo8L3N2Zz4K" width="64" height="64"/>